 How to know if you have reached the point of burnout and are worn out?

-Here are some of the most common signs of burnout:1
+Here are some of the most common signs of being worn out:1

 - Do you feel alienated from your day to day activities at home and at work?

-Individuals experiencing burnout view their jobs as increasingly stressful and frustrating.
+Individuals who are worn out may view their jobs as increasingly stressful and frustrating.
 They may grow cynical about their working conditions and the people they work with.
 They may also emotionally distance themselves and begin to feel numb about their work.

 - Are you noticing physical symptoms that are out of the ordinary?